Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 * Result: Passed

 * Test: Able to recommend product
-* Expected outcome: Once logged in, able to fill out product recommendation form and succesfully submit
+* Expected outcome: Once logged in, able to fill out product recommendation form and successfully submit
 * Result: Passed

-* Test: Be able to edit reecommendation
+* Test: Be able to edit recommendation
 * Expected outcome: Be able to click edit button and change fields such as the name of product and submit change
 * Result: Passed

 * Test: Be able to delete product recommendation
-* Expected outcome:Be able to click edit button on product submitted by user, click delete and confirm delete in pop up window
+* Expected outcome: Be able to click edit button on product submitted by user, click delete and confirm delete in pop up window
 * Result: Passed

 * Test: Unable to register without filling in all fields